web-servers/jbossweb/sandbox/clients/README.txt

-Those a client test application for webapps.
+Those are clients test application for webapps.